 A wrist bar or roller is one piece of bodybuilding equipment that can be made with things that most people can find around the house, and yet in my opinion is one of most effective forearm developers ever devised.

-How to make your own wrist roller exerciser
+How to make your own diy wrist roller forearm blaster exerciser

-- broom handle or wooden dowel or PVC about 18″ long and 1 to 1.5 inches in diameter.
+- broom handle, wooden dowel or PVC about 18″ long and 1 to 1.5 inches in diameter.

 - length of sturdy rope 5-6 feet long